 Self-guided online assessment resources

-A number of self-guided assessment tools can be found on the Internet, some with basic results at no cost and others charge a fee for a detailed report.
-Here are a few we recommend.
+A number of self-guided assessment tools can be found on the Internet.
+Basic results are usually at no cost and others charge a fee for a detailed report.
+Here are a few that we recommend.

 - Keirsey Temperament Sorter

 - How to Fascinate

 If you have a general idea about the kind of career that interests you, but don't know which Concordia major to choose, talk with a carer advisor.
 Contact firstname.lastname@example.org to schedule an appointment and explore a list of Concordia majors to get started.